invictus717/MetaTransformer/Image/segmentation/README.md

 *You can also modify the VARIABLE of `data_root` in configs/_base_/datasets/ade20k.py*
 ## Training

-To train ViT-Adapter-L + UperNet on ADE20k on a single node with 8 gpus run:
+To train ViT-Adapter-B + UperNet on ADE20k on a single node with 8 gpus run:

 ```shell
 bash dist_train.sh configs/ade20k/upernet_meta_transformer_base_512_160k_ade20k.py 8